unitb/literate-unitb/plan.md

             * coarse guard
             * fine guard
         * improve rendering of remove-tags
-        * give errors when refinement rules mention the wrong schedules
-            * write a test
         * In UnitB.Event, create a data type with old and new as fields for old and new expressions
-        * test: the set of remaining guards, coarse, fine schedules after data refinement
+        * ~~test: the set of remaining guards, coarse, fine schedules after data refinement~~

         * Have the parser framework generate the syntax documentation
-        * Delete the up / down option for variants
         * Flatten the expression namespace with the exception of witnesses
         * Question: Is it valid to define new invariants / transient predicates referring to deleted variables after the completion of the removal of said variables?
             * tentative answer: no